yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intermediate/index.md

 var queen = "Beyoncé";          // new variable created

 if (queen === "Beyoncé") {       // program checks for this condition
-                                // if it evaluates to true, it will execute this block alert("You are correct!")
-} else {                        // if it evaluates to false, it will execute this block alert("Beyoncé is the only queen.")
+    alert("You are correct!")    // if it evaluates to true, it will execute this block } else {                        // if it evaluates to false, it will execute this block alert("Beyoncé is the only queen.")
 }
 ```
-We call this entire piece of code an `if statement.`
+We call this entire piece of code an `if statement`.

 Inside the parenthesis after the keyword `if`, we have to give JavaScript an expression that can evaluate to `true` or `false`.
 That expression is called a **condition**.
 - If the condition evaluates to `true`, the code in the block below it will execute or run.
 It will then ignore the rest of the options.